nwon24/nlp/nlp.md

 86%).
 Increasing the number of epochs or the number or layers only resulted in the validation accuracy decreasing due to overfitting.
 To increase the accuracy of the model, it is likely more data is needed.

+(Strangely, the model gets stuck using PyTorch but not Keras...
+Even with PyTorch as the backend for Keras.)